yameguchi/simplify/README.md

 Playlist creation has become a tedious task for me on Spotify.
 It takes hours to construct the perfect bucket of songs that matches a certain vibe or feel.
 I'm sure we've all been there before.
 Public playlists are a good start, but what if I ONLY want pieces I have interacted with before?

 To tackle this, I used the Spotify API and some data science to output the most relevant songs for the options that you select.
+(Check out the <a href="#demo">demo</a>.)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>